Bundle your cultural experience and hotel for a curated vacation that makes the most of Toronto’s summer festivals.

 Hotel Pick: With The St. Regis Toronto as your outpost, you’re close to Queen subway station and a short walk to Yonge-Dundas Square, Nathan Phillips Square and CF Toronto Eaton Centre — all excellent spots to soak up the city’s buzzy summertime energy.

-Location(s): Carnival Showcases take place at Lamport Stadium; the Grand Parade starts on the Exhibition Grounds and continues along Lake Shore Boulevard West; Carnival Flavours takes over the Stanley Barracks at Hotel X.
+Location(s): Carnival Showcases take place at Lamport Stadium, and the Grand Parade starts on the Exhibition Grounds and continues along Lake Shore Boulevard West.

 Hotel Pick: With the luxurious Ritz-Carlton Toronto as your home base, you’re a half-hour stroll to the free portion of the Grand Parade, but much closer to the after-dark carnival parties in the Entertainment District.

-The La Fiesta Parade and Salsa on St. Clair Street Festival combine to transform much of midtown’s St. Clair Avenue into one weekend-long open-air party, complete with Latin music, dancing and food.
+The TLN Fiesta Parade and Salsa on St. Clair Street Festival combine to transform much of midtown’s St. Clair Avenue into one weekend-long open-air party, complete with Latin music, dancing and food.